Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Charles H. Robbins - Cisco Systems, Inc.

 Yes.
 James, just to clarify one point or just add to actually, when Kelly says 12% of our product revenue is coming from recurring offers, just to put that in perspective, when I became CEO it was 6%, so we've effectively doubled that.
-And I think that's certainly helpful and just we're seeing positive feedback on the launch.
+And I think that's certainly helpful, and just we're seeing positive feedback on the launch.
 So, I'm sorry that was Simon.
 I apologize, Simon.

 Marilyn Mora - Cisco Systems, Inc.